 (Excluding current Year 6 students)

-If your child is leaving St Bede’s at the end of this year, would you please notify Julie as Principal as a matter of courtesy.
+If your child is leaving St Bede’s at the end of this year, would you please notify Julie or Breen as a matter of courtesy.
 This includes those who have applied for a place at Marist College, St Edmund’s College and CGS.
-Although we hate to see any of our families departing, it is important for our planning for 2020 that we have this information.
+Although we hate to see any of our families departing, our planning for 2021 will soon be under way so it's important we have this information as soon as possible.

 My daughter, who had a sleep adverse baby couldn’t believe her ears when a new mum in a mother’s group proudly announced that her four month old slept through the night.
 My daughter thought, “What am I doing wrong?”